On the surface rucking sounds pretty simple. You put some weights in your rucksack and go for a leisurely stroll. So what’s with all the fuss?

 Walking with a 20 lbs. weight or 10% of your bodyweight, whichever is lower is a good first step.
 Once you’re comfortable with that much weight you can add more to your pack and increase the distance for your ruck.

-However, if you’re having back pain, stop immediately.
+However, if you’re having back pain, here are ways to help alleviate those issues

 Increase your weighted pack by 5 lbs. every week of your ruck.
 We cannot stress enough how important it is that you take it slow.
 Rucking pushes your body past its normal limits because it exerts every muscle in your body.